Pork Pie (film): Plot

-Luke and Jon hide the car under a bridge and spend the night there.
+Luke and Jon hide the car under a bridge and spend the night there after eluding police through the Maniototo back roads avoiding the main roads.
 Jon hears Becca on the radio where she says that Jon didn't show up at his wedding with Suzie, to the approving remarks of the radio host.
 Luke commits to helping him to get to Invercargil, but the whole area is being barricaded by the police.
 Luke drives to Roxburgh and is stunned to see crowds of fans waiving at them.
 On the road away from the town, they meet Bongo, a conspiracy theorist fan who offers them help.
 They accept because they are low on petrol, but drive away when he shows with a gun and demands to be included into the team.
 He accidentally shoots himself in the foot, then walks to the emergency clinic and claims that the "gang" shot him.
 Armed police units are deployed, and the news start disseminating the rumour about Luke and Jon having guns.

 Keira uploads a video from detention where she claims that the "gang" are unarmed.
 Luke goes to a dairy and is shot by an aggressive and scared police officer.
 Jon continues his trip alone.
 He calls Suzie, and she agrees to give him one last chance: he has to show up at the café in Invercargil at 7 pm.
 The Southland Mini Club are moved by Jon's story and help him shake off most of the police cars, although one of the officers shoots his tyres, so the car catches fire from friction of the wheel against the asphalt.
 Jon makes it into Invercargill almost late, but catches Suzie as she walks away from the café.
 He is arrested, but she decides to become his lawyer.

 In the mid-credits scene it is revealed that Suzie and Jon decided to marry again, and Suzie left him waiting at the altar for several hours.
-Keira stole wheelchair-bound Luke from a hospital, and they ran away from the police.
+Keira stole Luke, who used a wheelchair, from a hospital, and they ran away from the police.